 Tjunkiya Napaltjarri Australian Indigenous (Pintupi), 1927-2009

-Tjunkiya Napaltjarri was a prominent Australian painter and key figure in the Western Desert art movement.
+Tjunkiya Napaltjarri was a prominent Australian First Nations artist and key figure in the Western Desert art movement.
 Born near Kiwirrkura in Western Australia, she was a member of the Pintupi people, whose rich cultural heritage profoundly influenced her art.

 Raised in the traditional customs and nomadic lifestyle of her people, Napaltjarri learned Dreamtime stories and cultural practices, which became the foundation of her artistic expression.
 These stories, conveying the spiritual beliefs and ancestral history of the Pintupi, were integral to her identity and creative output.